Image of an audience watching a Ted Talk.

 “I’m not here to say how grateful I am I got sick.
 It’s been almost three years, and I still grieve for what I once had.
 The body that could do anything and everything.
 No, I’m not grateful for my illness.
 But, I would by lying if I said I wasn’t grateful for the opportunities it’s given me.
 The opportunities of a lifetime.”

 Vicky Potter’s TED Talk, “Disability, not invisibility: My experience with chronic illness,” is a powerful account of her journey with POTS and how it has compelled her to become an advocate for disability rights and accessibility.
-Through her personal story and statistics, Potter challenges the audience to examine their own prejudices towards disabled and sick people, and offers validation to those who share her struggles in navigating a world designed for able-bodied individuals.
+Through her personal story and statistics, Potter challenges the audience to examine their own prejudices towards disabled and sick people.
+She offers validation to those who share her struggles in navigating a world designed for able-bodied individuals.
 Her talk inspires viewers to rethink their perceptions and actively work towards creating a more inclusive society.

 4. What happens when you have a disease doctors can’t diagnose